Urban Chic

-Urban Chic (アーバンシック, foaled March 16, 2021), is a Japanese racehorse.
+Urban Chic (アーバンシック, Āban Shikku) is a Japanese racehorse.
 His major wins include the 2024 Kikka Sho and St Lite Kinen.

 The horse's name, meaning "sophisticated", is a reference to her dam's name.

 Racing career

-2023: Two-year-old season
+2023: two-year-old season

-Urban Chic debuted on a debut race held over a course of 1,800 meters at Sapporo Racecourse with Takeshi Yokoyama as his jockey.
-He ran most of the race among the pack, before passing over the rest on the final stretch, clinching his first victory.
+Urban Chic debuted in a race held over a course of 1,800 meters at Sapporo Racecourse with Takeshi Yokoyama as his jockey.
+He ran most of the race among the pack before passing over the rest on the final stretch, clinching his first victory.
 Urban Chic also won his next race, the Hyakunichiso Tokubetsu, by passing the pack from behind.

-2024: Three-year-old season
+2024: three-year-old season

 Urban Chic started the season off with his first graded race, the Keisei Hai held on January 14th at Nakayama Racecourse.
 While he was able to cover the last three furlongs in 33.9 seconds, he was unable to cover for the loss of meandering in to the inside, leading him to finish second behind future Derby winner Danon Decile.
 This marked his first defeat.
-His first Grade I race, the Satsuki Shō, he finished fourth.
+In his first Grade I race, the Satsuki Shō, he finished fourth.
 At the Tokyo Yushun (Japanese Derby), he was unable to make a pass and finished 11th.